cmdcolin/whole_genome_alignment_pipeline/README.md

 Some guidelines for whole genome alignments

-## Masking
+## RepeatMasking

+Repeat masking can be really important for whole genome alignments.

-If you have a RepeatMasker.gff, you can softmask (replace repeats with lower case in FASTA) with bedtools
+If you have a `RepeatMasker` gff file, you can softmask your genome (e.g. replace repeat regions with lower case ACGT) with `bedtools`

     bedtools maskfasta -soft -fi genome.fa -bed repeastmasker.gff -fo genome_softmask.fa

+If you have a `RepeatMasker` .rm.out file e.g. from NCBI Genomes FTP, you can use `BEDOPS`

+    convert2bed -i rmsk < repeatmasker.rm.out > repeatmasker.bed

+And then run `bedtools maskfasta` again

 ## Whole genome alignments